Digital Agency Industry Report

 When shops are small (<10 FTE), they usually rely on the owners to fill most of the functional roles.
 Owners will handle all of the revgen duties, a significant portion of the production duties, along with their leadership duties.
 They’ll outsource most of the support roles until they get bigger.

-As they grow, shops bring in dedicated talent to fill out functional roles that were either done by the owners before, outsourced, or neglected.
+As they grow, shops bring in dedicated talent to fill functional roles that were previously done by the owners, outsourced, or neglected.

 Here’s a look at the relationship between the size of a firm and when they’ll bring on a dedicated employee or vendor to handle various roles.